backstagephp/fields/README.md

 ### Add resources as options for select fields

 When using select fields, you may want to populate the options with relations in your application.
-To be able to do this, you need to add the resources to the `filament-fields.selectable_resources` config array.
+To be able to do this, you need to add the resources to the `fields.selectable_resources` config array.
 We then get the options from the table that belongs to the resource and model.

 ```php
 return [